 FAQ

-What is the lifespan of the Blue Ring Angelfish?
+What is the lifespan of a Blue Ring Angelfish?

-Blue Ring Angelfish can live up to 15–20 years in captivity with proper care.
+They can live for 10–15 years in captivity with proper marine care.

 Are Blue Ring Angelfish aggressive?